Talode: Brief history

-The oldest monument of that period is the castle known as Bargalanchi Gadhi.
-It is one of the testimonies of the early construction of that era.
-In 1662, Jahagirdar Bhojraj Bargal a Dhangar-Maratha Sardar in the army of the Peshwas commenced the construction of this castle, on a land of around 6 acres, and it took approximately 5 years for the complete construction.
+The oldest monument of that period is the castle known as 'Garhi'.
+The construction of this castle, on a land of around 6 acres.
+Approx 700 years old.

 Sardar Malhar Rao Holkar, the nephew and son in law of Bhojraj Bargal spent a major part of his childhood here.
 Construction of many temples can be found in the vicinity.
-Bhojraj Bargal's descendants continued to live in the fortress of Taloda, while a major chunk now lives in Indore to manage the family Estates.
+Bhojraj Bargal's descendants continued to live in the fortress of Taloda, descendants are not much interested to stay here as major fortress is in bad state.

 Taloda also witnesses the Ashwatthama Yatra every year, where people from different sects (women not allowed due to religious beliefs) hike across the Satpuda Mountains to visit Ashwatthama's resting abode since it is a popular belief that he is still alive and will be so till the end of time.

 Geography

 Taloda is located near Tapi river which is also known as Tapti river in south India.
 In the north of Taloda, the Satpuda mountain range is situated.
 City has an average elevation of 366 metres (1200 feet).